 - Remove the cheesecake base from the fridge and spoon large dollops of mixture, alternating between vanilla and raspberry, into the cake tin until all the mixture is used up.
 Use a knife to swirl the mixture a little, to create a marbled effect, then gently tap the tin on the work surface and shake until the filling levels out.

 - Refrigerate for at least 4 hours.
 Serve with the remaining raspberry sauce, or spread the sauce over the top of the cheesecake and decorate with any additional raspberries.

 *You can also use a combination of oat biscuits and almonds, or even rolled oats, as long as the total amount weighs 250g.
 You will need a little more butter (no more than 100g in total) and more sugar to taste.

-**Refrigerate your tin of coconut milk for at least an hour so the cream rises to the top, then scoop the firm white cream out of the tin, avoiding as much of the liquid as possible, until you have 200g.
+**Refrigerate your tin of coconut milk for at least an hour so the cream rises to the top, then scoop the firm white cream out of the tin, avoiding as much of the liquid as possible.
 Whip the coconut cream and the vegan cream cheese separately, then gently fold together until completely incorporated.
 Some brands of coconut cream separate when whisked, so try to find a brand with a high fat content (50%+) that doesn’t contain guar gum.